megame24/Maintenance-Tracker/README.md

 [Click here](https://megame24.github.io/Maintenance-Tracker/) to view the app on github pages.

+[Click here](https://in-maintenance-tracker.herokuapp.com/) to view the web app on heroku.

 The link to the API deployed to heroku: https://in-maintenance-tracker.herokuapp.com/api/v1

 The link to the API documentation: https://in-maintenance-tracker.herokuapp.com/api/v1/docs